SparseDFF: Sparse-View Feature Distillation for One-Shot Dexterous Manipulation: Method

-Addressing the issue of local feature discrepancies, we devise a lightweight feature refinement network $\varphi$, consisting of a two-layer per-point MLP, as depicted on the left in \cref{fig:method_feature}.
-This network can be efficiently self-supervisedly trained on a single source scene, and we show its efficacy in delivering high-quality consistent features when directly applied to novel scenes without modifications.
-The effectiveness of this feature refinement is shown in \cref{sec:ablation}.
+Addressing the issue of local feature discrepancies, we devise a lightweight feature refinement network $\varphi$, consisting of a shallow per-point MLP, as depicted in \cref{fig:constrct_DFF}b.
+This network can (i) be efficiently self-supervisedly trained on a single source scene, (ii) obtain high-quality, consistent feature, and (iii) directly apply in new scenes without any modification.
+The efficacy of this feature refinement is demonstrated and discussed in \cref{sec:ablation}.
+Formally, given any pair of 2.5D point clouds $\rmX_k=\{\rvx_{kn}\},\rmX_l=\{\rvx_{lm}\}$ from different views with per-point DINO features $\rvf_{kn}, \rvf_{lm}$, applying $\varphi$ yields the refined features $\rvf_{kn}' = \varphi(\rvf_{kn}), \rvf_{lm}' = \varphi(\rvf_{lm})$.
+The intuition is to ensure that neighboring features are similar and distant ones are distinct, following \citet{xie2020pointcontrast}.